 The Project

-Open Box Software will customise case management functionality within Grainger’s Salesforce Org to manage new pet applications, ASB possession orders and formal rent challenges.
-A centralized, digital pet register will be created in Salesforce, and pet rent licences will be generated and integrated to Qube.
+Open Box Software would customise case management functionality within Grainger’s Salesforce Org to manage new pet applications, ASB possession orders and formal rent challenges.
+A centralized, digital pet register would be created in Salesforce, and pet rent licences would be generated and integrated to Qube.

 The Business Benefit